loginom/loginom-help-en-omegat/data/integration/import/txt-csv.md

 * ![Refresh all](../../images/icons/toolbar-controls/refresh_default.svg) **Refresh all** only rereads the specified row count into a table, and provides automatic generation of the resulting data set.
 * ![Refresh data](../../images/icons/toolbar-controls/refresh-data_default.svg) **Refresh data** only rereads the specified row count into a table.

-The following settings are used to generate the resulting data set in manual way:
+The following settings are used to generate the resulting data set in the manual way:

 * **Name**: the unique field name is assigned.
 * **Caption**: the user field description is provided.